 - Say “No” This might be the hardest on the list.
 Saying “no” isn’t easy, but sometimes it’s just the thing you need to do.
 You might need to say no to the office gift swap.
 You might need to say no to the ugly sweater party at your uncle’s house.
 You might need to say no to the school fundraiser you always attend.

-December 2016 does not have to be as busy as your December 2015.
-December 2016 can be more simple, restful and reflective.
-It can be full of family, fun and special memories.
+This December does not have to be as busy as your last December.
+This December can be more simple, restful, and reflective.
+It can be full of family, fun, and special memories.
 It can be a Not So Busy December.

 What about you?
 How can you make this a Not So Busy December?